mooinglemur/zsmkit/README.md

 ---
 #### `zsm_tick`
 ```
-Inputs: none
+Inputs: .A = 0 (tick music data and PCM)
+        .A = 1 (tick PCM only)
+        .A = 2 (tick music data only)
 ```
 This routine handles everything that is necessary to play the currently active songs, and to feed the PCM FIFO if any PCM events are in progress.
 If required, it will handle restoring channel states if, for instance, a higher priority ZSM ends or is stopped while a lower priority one is also playing.

 Call this routine once per tick.
 You will usually want to do this at the end of your interrupt handler routine.
+You will usually want to call this with .A = 0 to tick both music data and PCM.
+The other values are useful if you want to tick the music at a rate different than 60 Hz.
+You will still want to tick the PCM at ~60 Hz, then use, for instance, a VIA timer to tick the music data at a different rate.

+ZSMKit will need to know how often you plan to call its music data tick routine if the value is not the default of 60 Hz.
+Call `zsm_set_int_rate` to change this value.

 ---
 #### `zsmkit_setisr`